WebAssembly/spec/spectec/test-prose/TEST.md

 4. Pop val^n from the stack.
 5. Assert: Due to validation, a frame is now on the top of the stack.
 6. Pop the frame from the stack.
+7. Exit current context.
-7. Push val^n to the stack.
+8. Push val^n to the stack.

 execution_of_RETURN
 1. If the current context is frame, then: